AIIRWKV/RWKV-RAG/README.md

-# All in one RAG system
+# RAG in one click

-This is an all in RAG system for RWKV named "AIIRWKV".
+This is an one click RAG system for RWKV named "AIIRWKV".
 AIIRWKV employed asynchronus processing, which allows maintainence and update of services to be done independently.
 This system design enables minimal encapsulation with high extensibility.
 Moreover, AIIRWKV has integrated one-click tools for StateTune, an extremely efficient fine-tuning method exclusive to RWKV.
 Additionally, it supports Lora and Pissa, providing convenient PEFT (Parameter-Efficient Fine-Tuning) solutions for users to tackle various downstream tasks.